How to clean leather sneakers

 Use the soft brush or the microfiber

-The hard brush can damage some types of leathers.
+The hard brush can scratch some types of leather.
 Use it with care.
-Do not press the movement to avoid any risk of damage.
+Do not press the movement to prevent damaging the leather.

-6. Wipe clean with the microfiber or a towel.
-Leave to air dry.
+6. Blot with the microfiber or a towel.
+Let air dry.

 Wipe clean.
-Place a cloth in the shoes, this will allow them to keep their shape while drying.
-Leave it to air dry.
-Avoid the dryer or heat sources like radiators.
+Place a cloth in the shoes, this will help them keep their shape while drying.
+Let them air dry.
+Avoid the dryer or heat sources such as radiators.
 Relace the shoes once they are dry.